docker/docs/subscription/upgrade.md

     subscription.
 The annual subscription is set by default.
 Select **Pay Monthly**  to change to a monthly subscription.

 4. If you are purchasing a Team subscription, provide the organization details and click **Continue to Org Size**.
-Review your Team plan and click **Continue to Payment**.
+Review your Team subscription and click **Continue to Payment**.
     > **Note**
     >
     > You can also specify the number of users you’d like to add to your